-- The breed is useful to hunt small game animals like hares and is known for digging ditches and staying in them.
+- The breed is useful for hunting small game animals like hares and is known for digging ditches and staying in them.

 - Jonangi is extremely friendly and gets along with most people.
-They are wary around strangers but do well with small children and other pets.
+They are wary of strangers but do well with small children and other pets.

 - This dog breed does not need much grooming as they were bred to have short coats to withstand gruesome Indian heat.

-- They require plenty of exercises to expend their energy.
+- They require plenty of exercise to expend their energy.

 Apart from the other dog breeds, a few more dog breeds represent Indian soil and come under the list of Indian dogs.
 Keep reading to learn more about other breeds too.